abeyyoseph/OtherProjects/AirQualityTimeSeriesForecasting/README.md

 | LSTM       | 24          | 2      | 4          | 0.0010     | 0.0454     | 0.5305    |

 ### Observations
-- The **LSTM model** slightly outperformed the LSTM model in terms of MSE, MAE, and R².
+- The **LSTM model** slightly outperformed the GRU model in terms of MSE, MAE, and R².
 - Performance improvements stabilized around 40 epochs for both the training and validation sets.
 ![TrainingResults](LossPlot.png)